 No, free!
-As far as writing this post, anyway.
+As far as I am writing this post, anyway.

 How long did the whole process take?

-(clarification on the question) Meaning form you entered Shenzhen Bay port to when you left–and were you able to go into the Shenzhen Bay customs apply then go back into Shenzhen or did you have to cross the border into Hong Kong then come back?
+(clarification on the question) Meaning, from the time you entered Shenzhen Bay port to when you left.
+And, were you able to go into the Shenzhen Bay customs apply then go back into Shenzhen?
+Or, did you have to cross the border into Hong Kong then come back?

 Answer: I applied while I was already in China.
 I didn’t exit China (as I didn’t have a need to go to Hong Kong).
 They told me it would take 1 day (I applied on a Saturday, they said Sunday it would work).